 Instructions for submitting a Google Earth print are downloadable here, and an example of a Google Earth print can be seen below.
 (Click on the image to download a sample print.)
 Please note that Google Earth is a stand-alone program, and not a website – to download Google Earth to your computer follow this link.
 Google Earth produces GPS coordinates, which we convert to Ordnance Survey coordinates, so that all lofts are mapped on the same platform.

-The charge for a loft location is £3.11 plus return postage for your map and any distances you request at the same time.
+In both cases, the charge for a loft location is £3.11 plus return postage for your map and any distances you request at the same time.
 The loft location application form is downloadable here.
 Please send us this in a cheque or postal order – we advise you not to send cash through the post, particularly coins, as this is often lost when passing through the post office sorting machines, and we cannot be held responsible for any loss.